-REQUESTS the Secretariat to explore actively with other relevant multilateral environmental agreements, funding permitting, the possibility to set up a global ‘Coastal Forum’, to facilitate the protection, management and restoration of these ecosystems by raising the profile of intertidal wetland and associated coastal habitats conservation and wise-use within relevant programmes of work, sharing experience and knowledge on solutions related to the conservation and management of these ecosystems, and encouraging stakeholders to support such an initiative;
+[REQUESTS the Secretariat to explore actively with other relevant multilateral environmental agreements, funding permitting, the possibility to set up a global ‘Coastal Forum’, to facilitate the protection, management and restoration of these ecosystems by raising the profile of intertidal wetland and associated coastal habitats conservation and wise-use within relevant programmes of work, sharing experience and knowledge on solutions related to the conservation and management of these ecosystems, and encouraging stakeholders to support such an initiative;]

-ENCOURAGES UNFCCC Parties to consider the inclusion of their coastal ecosystems, including relevant Ramsar sites, in their Nationally Determined Contributions for climate mitigation as well as promoting their role within ecosystem-based adaptation;
+[ENCOURAGES UNFCCC Parties to consider the inclusion of their coastal ecosystems, including relevant Ramsar sites, in their Nationally Determined Contributions for climate mitigation as well as promoting their role within ecosystem-based adaptation;]

 Site designation

-URGES Contracting Parties, in line with Target 6 of Ramsar’s Strategic Plan 2016-2024, to designate urgently remaining inter-tidal wetlands of international importance, especially but not exclusively, in coastal regions suffering high on-going rates of inter-tidal wetland loss, notably in Asia paying particular attention to those qualifying sites that are part of critical site networks of migratory species, and INVITES Contracting Parties that are range states to East
+URGES Contracting Parties, in [line] [support of] [with] Target 6 of Ramsar’s Strategic Plan 2016-2024, to designate [urgently remaining] inter-tidal wetlands of international importance, [as appropriate] especially but not exclusively, in coastal regions suffering high on-going rates of inter-tidal wetland loss, notably in Asia paying particular attention to those qualifying sites that are part of critical site networks of migratory species, and INVITES Contracting Parties that are range states to [the] East

 Asian - Australasian Flyway Partnership to designate critically important coastal sites for migratory waterbirds to the EAAF Site Network;

-REQUESTS the Secretariat and STRP to summarise the extent of new inter-tidal wetland Ramsar Site designations for succeeding COPs as far as possible placing this in historical contexts, and to routinely report this information in SOWWS;
+[REQUESTS the Secretariat and STRP to summarise the extent of new inter-tidal wetland Ramsar Site designations for succeeding COPs as far as possible placing this in historical contexts, and to routinely report this information in [SOWWS] [GWO];]

-URGES Contracting Parties with appropriately qualifying intertidal sites to consider them for nomination as World Heritage Sites as well as Ramsar Sites, including as serial transboundary sites as appropriate, and thus for waterbirds and other migratory species potentially forming ecologically connected site networks with other key sites, building on the approach of the Wadden Sea Flyway Initiative; coastal sites in each flyway with the highest ecosystem service value, including importance for supporting migratory waterbirds, protected via World Heritage and/or the Ramsar Convention Global (including exchange of experience between sites);
+[INVITES] [URGES] [ENCOURAGE] Contracting Parties with appropriate[ly qualifying] intertidal sites to consider them for nomination as World Heritage Sites as well as Ramsar Sites], including as serial transboundary sites as appropriate, [as a means to] [and thus for waterbirds and other migratory species] potentially form[ing] ecologically connected site networks with other key sites, [building on the approach of the Wadden Sea Flyway Initiative; coastal sites in each flyway with the highest ecosystem service value, including importance for supporting migratory waterbirds, protected via World Heritage and/or the Ramsar Convention Global (including exchange of experience between sites)] [protected through Ramsar Convention];

-ENCOURAGES Contracting Parties to ensure that intertidal Ramsar Site boundaries include the entire ecosystem of importance to migratory waterbirds and other dependent species, including inland roost and feeding sites; and URGES Parties to review and extend boundaries of relevant Sites to this end as appropriate;
+[36.]
+[ENCOURAGES Contracting Parties to [seek] [ensure] that intertidal Ramsar Site boundaries include the entire ecosystem of importance to migratory waterbirds and other dependent species, including inland roost and feeding sites; and [URGES] [INVITES] Parties to review and extend boundaries of relevant Sites to this end as appropriate];

 Management

-36. REQUESTS the Scientific Council, funding permitting, to seek input from the scientific subsidiary bodies of other multi-lateral environment agreements, to establish a multi-stakeholder Working Group, under the proposed Coastal Forum, to develop global guidance on the conservation, wise use and management of sustainable ‘Working Coastal Habitats’, in particular elaborating strategies and models for economic development, that maintain the ecological character and functionality of such habitats to the benefit of local communities and migratory species, and to submit this draft guidance for consideration at Ramsar COP 14;
+36. [37.]
+[REQUESTS the [Scientific Council] [STRP], funding permitting, to seek input from the scientific subsidiary bodies of other multi-lateral environment agreements, to establish a multi-stakeholder Working Group, under the proposed Coastal Forum, to develop global guidance on the conservation, wise use and management of sustainable ‘Working Coastal Habitats’, in particular elaborating strategies and models for economic development, that maintain the ecological character and functionality of such habitats to the benefit of local communities and migratory species, and to submit this draft guidance for consideration at Ramsar COP 14;]

 Other solutions

-ENCOURAGES Parties to recognize fully the international importance of their intertidal and associated coastal wetlands for biodiversity and ecosystem services, halting further approval of intertidal mudflat conversion (reclamation) at priority sites for biodiversity, irrespective of protection status, until a full assessment of the economics of ecological services and identification of biodiversity needs can be completed;
+[38.]
+[ENCOURAGES Parties to recognize fully the international importance of their intertidal and associated coastal wetlands for biodiversity and ecosystem services, halting further approval of intertidal mudflat conversion [(reclamation)] at priority sites for biodiversity, irrespective of protection status, until a full assessment of the economics of ecological services and identification of biodiversity needs can be completed] [until a full assessment is completed];

-URGES Parties to fully implement Ramsar’s Guidelines for avoiding, mitigating and compensating for wetland losses (Resolution XI.9) with respect to decision-making for any development impacting on intertidal and other coastal wetlands;
+[39.]
+URGES Parties to [ensure they follow, to the greatest extent practicable,] [fully implement] Ramsar’s Guidelines for avoiding, mitigating and compensating for wetland losses (Resolution XI.9) [with respect to decision-making for any] [when considering] development impacting on intertidal and other coastal wetlands;